Oh sorry, I was on mute!

 UX/UI field is regressing

-Someone responded to my HN comment that this is a common pattern, not an exception.
+HN comment describes well - this is a common pattern, not an exception.
 We've just seen exactly that.

 Isn't this sort of a Fizz Buzz for a UX/UI design professional?
 I don't mean to demean anyone, but I see this sort of a thing literally everywhere.
 Hiding important and absolutely crucial information (that can make or break your product) in the name of minimalism.
 Coming out of a company that has one of the highest hiring bars for software engineering, and yet, their products have such an awful UX/UI.
 This isn't an exception, it is a pattern.